-My research broadly addresses the behavior and impact (intended or unintended) of institutional investors.
+My research broadly addresses the behavior and impact (intended or unintended) of institutional investors in public markets.
 Institutional investors are an important class of investors for several reasons.
 First, institutional investors control an increasing majority of financial assets.
 Mutual funds, which hold individual’s assets, are ultimately controlled by the mutual fund manager, who is a professional.
 Hedge funds, insurance companies, and pension funds — all of these are run by institutional investors.
 By way of contrast, an individual trading stocks at home with a personal brokerage account is not an institutional investor.
+I also focus on publicly traded securities, such as stocks, bonds, and derivatives.
+By way of contrast, I do not research private equity or venture capital investments (yet…).

 More specifically, my research investigates institutional investors and their effect on price efficiency in financial markets.
 This agenda stems from a paradox: